MischaU8/yumyum/modelling/create-a-paper-clip_6csxSqSWUqs.md

-curve select the curve and press p on the keyboard to activate the pipe tool adjust the section size attribute to your liking and you're all set oh look at the time
+curve select the curve and press p on the keyboard to activate the pipe tool adjust the section size attribute to your liking and you're all set